HEX Minutes 10/24/2024October 24, 2024

 HEARING EXAMINER DICKMAN: I can, yes.

 MR. FINN: Yes, yes, yes.
 I did verify their latest survey.
-It's
+It's 7.79 acres.

 HEARING EXAMINER DICKMAN: Okay.
 Thank you.

-And it doesn't affect anything that -- as far as the analysis, your
+And it doesn't affect anything that -- as far as the analysis, your conclusions, or anything like

 MR. FINN: This will not, no.